biolink/biolink-model/docs/name.md

 {: .samples-subset-label }

-A human-readable name for a thing
+A human-readable name for an attribute or entity.

 URI: [biolink:name](https://w3id.org/biolink/vocab/name)